jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

 ```

 Note the syntax here, the condition ends with a colon and  the block of code is indented.
-Let's use an example (you can follow along in the interpreter) where we ask the use for their favorite animal.
-In Python this can be achieved using the input() function.
+Let's use an example where we ask the use for their favorite animal.
+In Python this can be achieved using the input() function in Python versions of 3.x or the raw_input function in lower Python versions.

 ```
 yourAnimal = input('What is your favorite animal? ')
 myAnimal = "dog"